streamlit/demo-self-driving/README-extended.md

 The first thing that you will see is the README in the main column and a selection box in the sidebar.
 You can use the selection box to switch between the README, the source code, and the core part of the app.

-When choose to run the app in the selection box, some controls will appear in the sidebar.
+When we choose to run the app in the selection box, some controls will appear in the sidebar.
 These controls allow you to select a frame to show in the main column as _ground image_.
 Tweak the controls and see how different ground images are shown.
 For example, select `pedestrian` in the picker.
 Tune the minimum and maximum values in the `How many pedestrians` slider to `10.0` and `20.0`, respectively, and just pick any frame by sliding the `Choose a frame` slider.
 This means that you want to select an image with _pedestrians_ and you want between 10 and 20 of them.
 The _frame_ slider allows you to select a single frame - i.e. an image - out of the images satifying the above criteria.
 A small chart below the slider shows how many of the target objects (_pedestrians_ in this case) for each frame and a red vertical line highlights the frame being selected.

-At this point, the app shows the ground image in the main column and prompts you to run the YOLO model.
-You can do this by unchecking the checkbox that now appears in the sidebar.
-Once you uncheck the checkbox, YOLO will run and an image with the objects detected by YOLO will be shown.
+Below the ground image the app shows the very same image with the objects detected by the YOLO model.
 You can compare this image with the ground image and, by tweaking the model parameters in the sidebar, see if you can get the two images to match!
 Note that YOLO runs in real time and every time you change the parameters YOLO runs again.